 Drives and controllers from KEB are an important part of translating the desired movements from the human designers to the machines that perform the tasks.
 Depending on the type of movement your machine must make you will need to choose the correct method of control.

 When we talk about motion control and factory automation things like hoists and conveyors might pop into your mind.
 These are good examples of applications that would use linear point-to-point movements along a single axis.
-For applications like these, the F5 VFD is an excellent tool to use.
+For applications like these, the F5 VFD or the new F6 VFD are excellent tools to use.
 Every drive in the F5 series contains a 32-bit position module with the possibility to load in a table of preset positions.

 For applications that need to move across multiple axes – robotic arms for ASRS applications or people flying for theatre, for example – a different kind of drive is needed because multiple indexes need to be coordinated.
 It’s still a point-to-point movement, but now we’re moving in 2D or 3D space.
 The H6 Multiaxis Drive uses a shared DC bus connection allowing multiple single- or double-axis drive modules.
 The drive can be connected to multiple PLCs or controller units as well, so even very complex coordination can be set up.